 Step 2) Peel the skin of the mangoes using a knife or vegetable peeler.
 Now dice the pulp into equal size pieces (image 1).
 Discard the stone (guthli).

 Step 3) Mix diced mangoes, salt, and turmeric in a large tray or bowl (image 2).
 Cover and keep aside for 2 – 3 hours for mangoes to release water/juices.

 Step 4) Once the fruit’s water is released, transfer the mangoes to a colander to drain all the water (images 3 & 4).

-Step 5) Combine turmeric-coated mangoes, green chili, homemade pickle masala, red chili powder, asafoetida, salt, mustard oil, and white vinegar.
+Step 5) Combine turmeric-coated mangoes, green chilli, homemade pickle masala, red chilli powder, asafoetida, salt, mustard oil, and white vinegar.
 Mix them nicely to coat each piece of green mango with spices and oil.

-Step 6) Taste and add more salt/red chili if required.
+Step 6) Taste and add more salt/red chilli if required.
 Transfer the mango pickle to a clean, sterilized, dry jar.
-Cover the opening of the jar with a piece of muslin cloth.
+Cover the opening of the pot with a piece of muslin cloth.
 Seal it with a lid.

-My mother-in-law store this mango pickle in the refrigerator to increase its shelf life.
+My mother-in-law stores this mango pickle in the refrigerator to increase its shelf life.
 But instead, I prefer making it in small batches and consuming it within a month.
-Also, once every week, I keep it under the direct sun for 4 – 5 hours to increase its shelf life.
+Also, I keep it under the direct sun once every week for 4 – 5 hours to increase its shelf life.

 Do not store pickles in kitchen cabinets with moisture, termite, moth, or humidity.
 There is a huge possibility of moisture seeping inside the pickle jar and developing fungus.
 Instead, the bright kitchen counter, refrigerator, or pantry is the best place to keep instant pickles.